 - Students planning to work in disability rights law or advocacy

 - Students aspiring to become caregivers or social workers

 - Students studying to be adaptive recreation specialists

 - Any other goal/academic pursuit that involves helping people with neonatal injuries and/or disabilities

-The 2019 scholarship will be awarded to an applicant or group who submits the following required items by July 31, 2019.
+Applications are reviewed twice a year, with the deadlines of July 31st and January 1st.
+The scholarship will be awarded to an applicant or group who submits the following required items.
 Funds will be sent directly to the winner’s school.

 Applicants must meet the following criteria:

 - Be a U.S citizen or legal resident

 - Not be a past, present, or future client of Reiter & Walsh, P.C. (the firm sponsoring the HIE Help Center)